-In conclusion, I wish to stress again that the Nation is faced with a massive problem of employment discrimination, that millions of view of our national priorities in the following terms:
+In conclusion, I wish to stress again that the Nation is faced with a massive problem of employment discrimination, that millions of is running out.

 Americans still are relegated to second-rate jobs at second-rate pay.
 We have temporized with this problem for many years, but now time is running out.